Last Updated on July 17, 2023.

 Since the SuprEsser can operate at all frequencies, ‘plosives’ and other annoyances can also be removed.

 Additional features include Automatic Level Tracking, Linear Phase Filtering, and a Wet/Dry blend control for final balancing.

 - Transparently controls aggressive frequencies

 - Automatic Level Tracking follows energy levels (no need to automate threshold)

-- Large intuitive graphic display makes finding frequencies very easy
+- A large intuitive graphic display makes finding frequencies very easy

 I really like Softube; I use one of their Saturation plugins quite often, especially because it’s so simple to use, and their Weiss Deess is also an amazing plugin.

-Whether you’re trying to reduce vocal sibilance, the sharpness in a hi-hat or cymbals, or simply reduce some harshness in the mastering phase, a good De-esser can come quite in handy.
+Whether you’re trying to reduce vocal sibilance, the sharpness in a hi-hat or cymbals, or simply reduce some harshness in the mastering phase (link to my Mastering Plugins list), a good De-esser can come quite in handy.

 Weiss Deess has two independent bands and a variety of filter shapes and excellent band-width control, allowing you to home in on precisely what you need to deal with, without collateral damage.